-Cash and Cash Equivalents: Cash and cash equivalents consist of bank deposits in accounts that are federally insured up to \$250,000 per financial institution.
+Cash, Cash Equivalents, and Assets Held by Trustee: Cash and cash equivalents consist of bank deposits in accounts that are federally insured up to \$250,000 per financial institution.
 Additionally, for purposes of the statement of cash flows, the Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
 The Company has not incurred any losses from the deposits.

-Assets Held by Trustee: In accordance with the loan agreement and trust indenture, the Company is required to fund monthly amounts into reserve accounts for debt service, and repair and replacements, which are held by the trustee.
-As of June 30, 2017 and 2016, such balances consisted of cash and cash equivalents.
+In accordance with the loan agreement and trust indenture, the Company is required to fund monthly amounts into reserve accounts for debt service, and repair and replacements, which are held by the trustee.
+As of June 30, 2018 and 2017, such balances consisted of cash and cash equivalents.
 Such funds may be released, as approved by the trustee, as needed, by the Company for construction, major repairs and betterments.
 Assets required to fund the current portion of such payments are included in current assets.